Managing extensions

 : Required for the pg_qualstats extension to function.timescaledb

-: Required to be able to use the TimescaleDB extension .
+: Required to use the TimescaleDB extension .

 Warning